mgoldcoin/mgold/en/platform-features/leased-proof-of-stake-lpos.md

 In a Leased Proof-of-Stake environment, users can choose between running a full node or leasing their stake to a full node with receiving rewards.
 This system allows anyone to participate in the Waves network maintenance.

-User can leas his waves through leasing on any computer or mobile device that has an internet browser since Waves provides a lite client solution that does not require "Miners", that are leasing their balance to store the whole Blockchain or to have the wallet running, Figure 2.
+User can lease his WAVES through leasing on any computer or mobile device that has an internet browser since Waves provides a lite client solution that does not require "Miners", that are leasing their balance to store the whole Blockchain or to have the wallet running, Figure 2.

 ![](/_assets/Webp.net-resizeimage-2.jpg)
 Figure 2, LPOS System